selcukgoktas/SalesforceDeveloperTraining/README.md

 ### Trigger5 - Account Trigger
 Empty Trigger template to show the differences between switch on operation type when and if isbefore isafter

+### Trigger6 - Contact Trigger
+If there is no phone on the contact record get phone from related account record and update phone field.

 ### ASYNC Apex